-We aim to keep this policy update and will review it regularly.
-This policy was last updated January 2018
+We aim to keep this policy update and will review it annually.
+This policy was last updated in October 2019.

 The Peace Museum is committed to respecting copyright and other intellectual property rights.
 We make every effort to respect copyright holders.

 For anyone who is seeking to reproduce any images in our collection you will need to actively obtain consent from us.
 If copyright is not held by The Peace Museum then you will need to contact the copyright holder directly.

 The Peace Museum has made all reasonable efforts to ensure that images on The Peace Museum website, The Peace Museum social media accounts, on any marketing materials and any other uses, are reproduced with the consent of their copyright holders.
 However, it maybe that some copyright holders have so far been untraceable and if you have any information or queries about any of the images used please contact [email protected]

 The Peace Museum undertakes to remove images if requested to do so by copyright holders.